reinaldorauch/reinaldorauch.github.io/_posts/2021-02-12-enabling-xdebug-only-for-apache2-in-php-in-manjaro.md

 title: "Enabling XDebug for apache2 in php in Manjaro"
 ---

-# Enabling XDebug only for apache2 in php in Manjaro #

 So, when you're developing PHP locally normally you want a development environment so that you can easly debug your app.
 The _de-facto_ extension to do so in PHP is XDebug.
 In Manjaro, the instalation of XDebug is simple:

 ```bash